Close

 https://www.lshtm.ac.uk/research/centres-projects-group/skindiseases.

-I have been leading a large national project (17 million people) focused on COVID-19 outcomes in people with immune mediated inflammatory diseases using OpenSAFELY (a new secure platform to facilitate analyses of UK electronic health record data).
-A principal aim of this work is to assess if targeted and standard immune modifying drugs in immune mediated inflammatory diseases are associated with increased adverse outcomes.
+I led a large national project (17 million people) focused on COVID-19 outcomes in people with immune mediated inflammatory diseases using OpenSAFELY (a new secure platform to facilitate analyses of UK electronic health record data).
+A principal aim of this work was to assess if targeted and standard immune modifying drugs in immune mediated inflammatory diseases are associated with increased adverse outcomes.

 2. Improving methodology for the conduct and reporting of research using routinely collected health data including electronic health records.